Book publishing in Pakistan

+Book publishing in Pakistan refers to the production and distribution of books in the country’s major languages, including Urdu, English, Punjabi, Pashto, Sindhi, Balochi, and others.
+Pakistan has an active and diverse publishing sector encompassing literary, educational, religious, and academic works, with major publishing centers in cities such as Lahore, Karachi, and Islamabad.
+Reliable statistics on the number of books published annually in Pakistan are difficult to obtain, as legal deposit and ISBN registration are unevenly enforced and many regional-language and independent publications are not formally recorded.
+As a result, officially documented figures based on bibliographic records represent only a portion of total publishing activity, while media and industry estimates suggest that actual output may be substantially higher.

+Statistics

 Accurate data on book publishing in Pakistan is difficult to obtain.
 Although the National Library of Pakistan in Islamabad serves as the official repository and is responsible for issuing ISBNs, compliance is limited.
 Many publishers, particularly those producing works in indigenous languages, often do not apply for ISBNs or submit copies of their publications as legally required.
 The lack of enforcement mechanisms further contributes to the inconsistency and incompleteness of publishing records in the country.
 While official estimates suggest that only a few thousand books are published annually in Pakistan, actual figures may be significantly higher due to underreporting.
+The ISBN system was introduced in Pakistan in 1984, and as of 2025, there were over 121,000 ISBNs registered to local publications and around 5,000 registered publishers.

+In 2010, Voice of America Urdu reported that, according to data registered under the ISBN, about 45,000 books on various subjects and genres were published in Pakistan this year, with books on personalities and current affairs being the most sought after, with books on home economics (especially on cooking) also being in high demand.

+In 2022, according to Sher Alam Shinwari, a specialist in Pashto literature writing for Dawn News, more than 25,000 books were published in the Khyber Pakhtunkhwa province, in three languages (Pashto, Urdu and Hindko), mostly through private publishing houses.

 Urdu books

 Urdu fiction does date back to prior to pre-independence times when pioneers like Mirza Haadi Ruswa wrote Umrao Jaan Ada.
 These writers wrote not only to entertain, but to educate the masses, and to revive the culture in Indo-Pak at a time when the society was greatly overshadowed by British values.
 One recent name in fiction is that of Saadat Nasreen who published her first collection of short stories last year.

 Humour is a popular form of fiction.
 Shafiq Ur Rehman has contributed to this colourful genre of literature.

 Translations of major works of English and other languages into Urdu have begun to appear in the market, which range from popular titles like Shakespeare to present age fiction like Harry Potter.